ni/nimble/packages/nimble-components/src/card/specs/README.md

 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
     -   No additional requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
-    -   We will set the ARIA role to `region`, based on the intended usage of the component.
-It may make sense to have clients set different roles (such as `group`) based on the purpose of their specific `nimble-card` instance.
     -   No additional requirements, as long as we don't intend to include built-in content like headers/footers.
 The `nimble-card` itself does not receive keyboard focus and tabbing jumps to the first focusable component inside the `nimble-card`.
 -   _Mobile: small screens, touch interactions, mobile-specific integrations_